Crystal Lake (TV series): Production under Kane

-Filming

-In April 2025, Kane posted an image of an episode's production script and said that the series' production offices had opened.
-In May, interior sets were under construction.
-Under the shooting title, Mama's Boy, principal photography commenced in New Jersey on June 20, 2025.
+Under the shooting title Mama's Boy, principal photography began in New Jersey on June 20, 2025.
 Scenes were shot in Jersey City and West Milford.
-Filming of interior and exterior shots at the Rutt's Hut in Clifton took place from August 18.
+Filming of interior and exterior shots at the Rutt's Hut in Clifton took place from August 1 to 8.
 Production later moved to Camp No-Be-Bo-Sco in Blairstown, the same camp location and town used in the 1980 original film, Friday the 13th.
-Filming is expected to end in October.
+Filming concluded in October 2025.
+In April 2026, Kane shared on Instagram that all eight episodes were in the final stages of post-production, completing audio mixing.